Va-Dick/linked_list-v.2/README.md

 - const auto begin()const;
 - const auto end()const;

+Googletests libraries "https://github.com/google/googletest" are required to start the project

+After downloading, you need to create a build folder inside to build it.
+Then you need to enter the created folder through the command line and enter the following commands in turn:

+	> cmake ..
+	> make
+	> sudo make install

-To run the program, you need to go to this directory and execute the Cmake function
+After which, you need to start the project:

 	>cd /directory/....
 	>cmake CMakeLists.txt